xfdingustc/cwac-camera/README.markdown

 `SimpleCameraHost` returns `true` for `rotateBasedOnExif()`.

+### Detecting Faces

+If you wish to use the face detection APIs available on API Level 14+, do the
+following:

+1. Have your `CameraHost` implementation also implement `Camera.FaceDetectionListener`.

+2. Override `adjustPreviewParameters()` in your `CameraHost` and take that opportunity to check the value of `getMaxNumDetectedFaces()`, a method on `Camera.Parameters`.
+If that returns 0, face detection is not supported by the device. **NOTE**: a better API for this may be added in the future.

+3. Override `autoFocusAvailable()` in your `CameraHost`, and if face detection is enabled, call `startFaceDetection()` on your `CameraFragment` or `CameraView`.
+**NOTE**: a dedicated callback for this may be added in the future &mdash; this is a stop-gap to allow this fix to go in a patch release

+4. Similarly, override `autoFocusUnavailable()` in your `CameraHost` and, if face detection is enabled, call `stopFaceDetection()` on your `CameraFragment` or `CameraView`.
+**NOTE**: a dedicated callback for this may be added in the future.

+Note that this capability was added to version 0.5.1 of this library.
+Also note that, while you can safely call `startFaceDetection()` and `stopFaceDetection()` regardless of API level, `getMaxNumDetectedFaces()` should only be called on API Level 14+ devices, or you will be hit with a `VerifyError` or the equivalent.

 ### Choosing a DeviceProfile

 `CameraHost` exists to provide a hook for you to determine how your app